Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Introduction

 The main contributions of this paper are summarized as follows: 1) The large-scale heterogeneous dataset fusion problem in lesion detection is tackled for the first time via our LENS network.
 2) We propose two novel strategies, \ie~intra-patient lesion matching and cross-dataset lesion mining, to alleviate the missing annotation problem and improve lesion detection performance.
 3) Knowledge is integrated across datasets through feature sharing, proposal fusion, and annotation mining.
-4) The ULD accuracy on DeepLesion~\cite{Yan2018DeepLesion} is significantly improved upon previous state-of-the-art work~\cite{Yan2019MULAN}, under a more clinically realistic 3D lesion detection setup (on 800 completely-labeled CT sub-volumes), instead of only finding lesions anchored on key slices~\cite{Yan2019MULAN}.
+4) The ULD accuracy on DeepLesion~\cite{Yan2018DeepLesion} is significantly improved upon previous state-of-the-art work~\cite{Yan2019MULAN}.